-Eighty percent of strokes are preventable, AND most strokes are treatable.
+Eighty percent of strokes are preventable.

 A majority of stroke victims can experience a complete recovery when treated within three hours of the stroke’s onset.

-What are the signs of stroke?
+What are the Signs of a Stroke?

 Stroke is a medical emergency.
 If you or a loved one experiences any of these symptoms, call 9-1-1 immediately or get to the closest hospital emergency room.
 Every second counts because time lost is brain lost.

-Sudden numbness or weakness of the face, arm or leg, especially on one side of the body
+Sudden numbness or weakness of the face, arm or leg, especially on one side of the body.

-Sudden confusion, trouble speaking or understanding
+Sudden confusion, trouble speaking or understanding speech.

-Sudden trouble seeing in one or both eyes
+Sudden trouble seeing in one or both eyes.

-Sudden trouble walking, dizziness, loss of balance or coordination
+Sudden trouble walking, dizziness, loss of balance or coordination.

-Sudden, severe headache with no known cause
+Sudden, severe headache with no known cause.

-Am I at risk for stroke?
+Am I at Risk for a Stroke?

 Risk factors include: